hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 - *"root"*
     - plugins that are specific for this variant of project;
     - main project;
-        - plugins of project;
+        - plugins of the project;
         - *third-party* plugins;
         - basic project;
-            - plugins needed for basic project;
+            - plugins needed for the basic project;
             - framework.

-Hierarchy displays who requires whom, i.e. *"root"* requires main project, which in turn requires basic project, and basic project requires framework.
+This Hierarchy displays who, in a coding sense, `requires` whom, i.e. *"root"* `requires` the  main project, which in turn  `requires` the basic project, and the basic project then requires the framework.

 &mdash; Wow-wow!
 Easy!
 What's a "root" and "basic project"?

-Sorry, I've come up to all this myself and didn't find suitable terminology so I had to invent.
-I'll be grateful for better variants.
+Sorry, I've come up with all of this myself and perhaps didn't use suitable terms so I have had to improvise or invent a few terms.
+I'll be grateful for your suggestion of better variants.

-I call *"root"* the most external package that containts code, config and other files specifical for this particular installation of your project &mdash; things this installation is different from main project.
-Ideally it contains just a few files, more about it below.
+I call *"root"* the most external package that containts code, config and other files specifically for this particular installation and that are unique to your project &mdash; things this installation distinguishes it from the main project.
+Ideally it contains just a few files.
+More about it below.

-*"Basic project"* (or basic application) is what `yii2-app-basic` turns into using this approach.
-I.e. it is reusable application basis implementing some basic functions and arranged as a plugin.
+*"Basic project"* (or basic application) is what `yii2-app-basic` turns into or develops into using this approach. i.e. it is a reusable base application that implements some basic functions arranged as a plugin.
 You don't have to create *"basic project"* yourself.
-It can be developped by a community like `yii2-app-basic`.
-We are developing HiSite, more about it below.
+It can be developed by a community like `yii2-app-basic`.
+We are developing HiSite according to this method.
+More about it below.

-Thus packages form hierarchy of composition.
-An outer package uses inner one mostly reusing its behavior but redifining own specifics; *"root"* uses and specifies main project and so on: main project uses basic project; basic project &mdash; framework.
+Thus packages form the hierarchy of the composition.
+An outer package uses the inner one mostly by reusing its behavior but redefining its own specifics; *"root"* uses and specifies the  main project and so on: main project uses the basic project; basic project &mdash; framework.

 It's necessary to clarify that we are talking of code organization only, i.e. how to split code into packages/plugins.
 Architectural division of code into layers is independent of division info packages of course.
-But the can complement each outher.
-E.g. domain logic can be taken away into separate package to be reused between different projects.
+But they can complement each other. e.g. domain logic can be separated into separate packages to be reused between different projects.

 &mdash; Uh-oh!
-Example needed!
+An Example is needed!

-For example you create a lot of simple business card websites.
-Basic functions are the same for all sites but you offer paid features e.g. catalog.
+For example, you create a lot of simple business card websites.
+Basic functions are the same for all sites but you offer paid features e.g. a catalog.
 And sites differ in design and parameters.
-You could organize your code in packages forming hierarchy this way:
+You could organize your code in packages forming a hierarchy this way:

 - `business-card-no42.com` &mdash; *"root"*;
     - `myvendor/yii2-theme-cool` &mdash; this site specific plugin;